Write your own blog

 What gives you the authority to write this guide?

 Hi!
 I'm Ben Werdmuller.
 I've been blogging since 1998: first by writing my own HTML, and then using a series of platforms that include MovableType and WordPress.
 These days I blog using Known.
-In my day job, I work to help journalism and education get the best out of the open web, currently as CTO at The 19th.
 This website is mine and doesn't represent any current or past employer.

 Here's my ulterior motive: I love reading blogs, and start every day using Reeder and NewsBlur.
 If more people blog, there's more for me to read.
 So by adding your voice to the web, you're improving my personal experience of it.